Exploiting Observation Bias to Improve Matrix Completion: Introduction

-\textbf{Motivation for MNAR Data.} The setup we describe for MNAR data can be found in many situations of interest, most notably perhaps being recommender systems.
-For example, consider the case of movie recommendations where the rows of $\bfX$ correspond to users, the columns correspond to movies, and an entry $x_{ij}$ corresponds to user $i$'s rating of movie $j$.
+\paragraph{The MNAR framework.} Despite this extensive literature, the MCAR model is typically not applicable in practice, as there are \emph{unobserved covariates} that are influencing the observation pattern as well as outcome of interest.
+Indeed, in many real world applications, such as public policy evaluation \citep{abadie2010synthetic}, or recommender systems \citep{hazewinkel2022sensitivity}, the observation pattern encodes information that can also help estimate the outcome of interest.
+As an example, consider a movies recommender system where the rows of $\bfX$ correspond to users, the columns correspond to movies, and an entry $x_{ij}$ corresponds to a user $i$'s preference of movie $j$.
 In this scenario, we wish to understand how a user would rate a movie they have not seen, allowing us to provide the user with recommendations for new movies they are likely to enjoy.
 We note, however, that users are less likely to view movies in genres they do not like, meaning that they are less likely to rate these movies.
-Clearly the observation pattern for such a matrix is not uniform at random as users' genre preferences affect which movies they give ratings for.
-Another example of a non-random observation pattern is with clinical trials, where we may consider the rows of a matrix to represent participants, the columns to represent treatments, and the entries to represent a participant's response to a treatment.
-In such a scenario, we aim to estimate the response of each patient to each possible treatment, allowing us to frame the problem as one of matrix (or tensor) completion.
-However, we can see that which patients receive which specific treatment may be confounded by conditions such as age, gender, or the specific variant of a disease, implying again that the data would not be missing completely at random.
+Clearly the observation pattern for such a matrix is not uniform at random as users’ genre preferences affect which movies they give ratings for.
+Hence, in order to understand the practical conditions under which matrix completion can be performed, we must focus on settings where observations are missing not at random (MNAR) \citep{little2019statistical}.
+Furthermore, we note that the presence of such bias in observations is an example of the classical problem of \emph{confounding}, meaning, the factors driving the reasons for not observing an outcome are also influencing the outcome itself.
+In the setting of matrix completion, however, these confounding factors are \emph{unobserved}.
+This is exactly what has driven the recent interest in the MNAR framework.